elves/elvish/website/home.md

-**Elvish** is a friendly interactive shell and an expressive programming language.
+**Elvish** is an expressive programming language and a versatile interactive shell, combined into one seamless package.
 It runs on Linux, BSDs, macOS and Windows.

 <div id="no-js">
   <h1>Demos</h1>